kesile/TeaRoute/README.md

 API_KEY = "sk-xxx... ...xxx" # Currently, only OpenAI is supported. myRouter = Tear(pathToJSON, API_KEY) # You can make the path whatever, it will automatically be made for you.
 ```
-First, we will initialize a Tear instance.
+First, we will initialize a TeaRoute (Tear) instance.
 ```python
 buckets = {
     "Genre" : "Questions about the genre or genres of a movie (e.g. Is it a comedy?
 Is it a romantic comedy?",